primakov/precision-medicine-toolbox/README.md

 * <b>Extracting of radiomics features </b>
 Feature extraction procedure using [pyradiomics](https://github.com/Radiomics/pyradiomics) to obtain the radiomics features for nrrd/mha dataset.

+* <b>Basic analysis of radiomics features </b>
+Visualization (in .html report) of:
+** feature values distributions in binary classes,
+** features mutual correlation (Spearman) matrix,
+** p-values (Bonferroni corrected) for Mann-Whitney test for feature mean values in groups,
+** univariate ROC-curves for each feature,
+** volume analysis: volume-based precision-recall curve + features correlation with volume
+and calculation of features basic statistics and statistical criterias with export to excel file.

 For more information check out the <b>examples.ipynb</b>.